 Our peach experts check the peaches daily to make sure we offer only the ripest peaches, bursting with sweetness.
 The higher the brix score, the more flavorful, aromatic, and sweet the peach.

 Meet the Growers

-We knew that the perfect peach existed, so we headed to the farms.
-Our search landed us at Frog Hollow Farm in Brentwood, California, and right in our own backyard, at Pence Orchard and Douglas Fruit in eastern Washington.
+We knew that the perfect peach existed, so we headed out to the farms.
+Our search landed us at Frog Hollow Farm in Brentwood, California, and in our own backyards, at Douglas Fruit and Lateral Roots Farm (home of the famous Pence peaches) in eastern Washington.

 Try the Varieties

 The Diamond Princess, the Elegant Lady, the Regina, we carry all of these peach varieties and more, each one with its own personality.

 peachy keen recipes

 Our peaches add wonderful flavor to desserts and savory dishes.
 Take a look at some of our favorite recipes.